millertchris/easymodal/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improving Accessible Modal, please open an issue or submit a pull request.
+If you have suggestions for improving Bare Modal, please open an issue or submit a pull request.

 ## License

-Accessible Modal is open-source software licensed under the MIT license.
+Bare Modal is open-source software licensed under the MIT license.